 - Examine your bank and credit card statements each month.
 Look for unfamiliar charges and check into them immediately if you spot any.
 Also, know when your statements typically arrive each month and, if one is late, follow up on it right away.
 It may be that an identity thief has intercepted one of your statements and is about to make a run on your identity.

-- Keep your Social Security number and date of birth on the down low.
-DON’T have your bank print your social security number or date of birth on your checks, and evaluate the request any time you’re asked to provide these numbers.
-Does the requestor REALLY need this information?
-Many doctor’s offices store patient records by either social security number or date of birth; if you’re asked to provide this information to pull up your records and other people are nearby, write the number down and show it to the person asking for it if you’re in person.
-If you’re on the phone, lower your voice when you give the numbers.
+- Keep your Social Security number and date of birth private.
+DON'T have your bank print your social security number or date of birth on your checks, and evaluate the request any time you're asked to provide these numbers.
+Does the requester REALLY need this information?
+Many doctor's offices store patient records by either social security number or date of birth; if you're asked to provide this information to pull up your records and other people are nearby, write the number down and show it to the person asking for it if you're in person.
+If you're on the phone, lower your voice when you give the numbers.

-- Just in case… Create a document containing your credit card numbers and expiration dates as well as bank account numbers, and contact information for your bank and credit card companies.
+- Store a non-digital copy of your information at home.
+Create a document containing your credit card numbers and expiration dates as well as bank account numbers, and contact information for your bank and credit card companies.
 Store the information in a safe place at home, and consider leaving it with a trusted relative.
 That way, if your wallet is lost or stolen, you can quickly contact authorities to keep your money safe.

 - Be wary at the ATM.
 Be aware of who's around you when you're using an ATM.
 A thief may attempt to take a photo of the numbers on your ATM card from behind you.
 When entering your password/PIN, shield your fingers with your other hand or with your body.
 Don't worry about seeming paranoid; hopefully anyone seeing you do it will think you're being appropriately cautious.
 They may even take your lead and start shielding too!